Iran Bars Two UN Nuclear Inspectors

 Ali Akbar Salehi, the head of Iran's Atomic Energy Organization, said Iran has told the International Atomic Energy Agency (IAEA) that the two inspectors would be barred for authoring the report about Iran's nuclear program.
 He did not name the inspectors.

-in late May, the IAEA said that Iran was preparing extra equipment to enrich uranium to higher levels and continuing to stockpile nuclear material.
+In a report in late May, the IAEA said that Iran was preparing extra equipment to enrich uranium to higher levels and continuing to stockpile nuclear material.

-on Iran over its nuclear program, which the West suspects is aimed at producing weapons.
+The UN Security Council on June 9 imposed a fourth round of sanctions on Iran over its nuclear program, which the West suspects is aimed at producing weapons.